mrismanaziz/Reforestation/README.md

-## How does the moon cut his hair?
-Eclipse it.
+## How do you tell the difference between a crocodile and an alligator?
+You will see one later and one in a while.